-Mrs. Braziel’s Message
+Mrs. Braziel’s Principal's Message

-Together as parents and school community, if we prioritize our values, communicate them to students, monitor our progress, and work to hold everyone accountable, we will empower our children to become successful learners.
+Together as parents and the school community, if we prioritize our values, communicate them to students, monitor our progress, and work to hold everyone accountable, we will empower our children to become successful learners.

 With great pride in our learning community,